usnistgov/ndn-dpdk/docs/face.md

    * Mismatched face locator.
    * Incorrect MTU configuration, such as MTU larger than what the link supports.
-   * Driver issue/limitation, such as trying to use VXLAN on an Ethernet port with XDP driver.
    * Insufficient DIRECT mempool capacity: if the DIRECT mempool is full, DPDK silently drops all incoming packets.
      See [performance tuning](tuning.md) "memory usage insights" for how to see mempool utilization.
    * Packet corruption along the network link.